• Skip to primary navigation

 • Facebook

-Caldo de Pollo (Mexican Chicken Soup) with carrots, onion, green cabbage, corn cob pieces, potatoes and jalapeños served in a white bowl.
+Caldo de Pollo (Mexican Chicken Soup) with carrots, onion, green cabbage, corn cob pieces and jalapenos served in a Mexican clay bowl.

-Caldo de Pollo (Mexican Chicken Soup) cooking in a large pot.
+• How to Make Caldo de Pollo (Mexican Chicken Soup)

 • garlic cloves